MahmoudElsayedAyoub/semantic-kernel-in-action-1-fundamentals-3836112/README.md

-# Semantic Kernel in Action: 1 Fundamentals
+# Semantic Kernel in Action: Fundamentals"
-This is the repository for the LinkedIn Learning course Semantic Kernel in Action: 1 Fundamentals.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This repository accompanies the LinkedIn Learning course Semantic Kernel in Action: Fundamentals.
+The complete course can be accessed on [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]